JuggthePlugg/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory contains scripts regarding I/O redirections and filters
+This directory contains scripts that have Shell, I/O redirections